PawelJarema/smurf-workers/README.md

 }
 ```

 This job uses sharp to resize and compress images.
-Notice the use of job detalis ({ src, dest }), which is the object we passed to smurfWorkers.spawn in previous step.
+Notice the use of job detalis **({ src, dest })**, which is the object we passed to smurfWorkers.smurf function in previous step.
 This way, you can pass any basic data to your worker.
-Also, notice the use of onError and whenDone. whenDone is called when worker is ready to be marked as idle.
+Also, notice the use of **onError** and **whenDone**. whenDone is called when worker is ready to be marked as idle.

 ### License
 Free to use any way you like.